SSEN announce £10 million investment for Aberdeen - Evening Express

 The cash will be used to upgrade electrical equipment across the city, as well as installing new devices to help reconnect homes in the event of a power cut.

-The investment programme will take place over the next two years with homes in Springhill, Bridge of Don, Kincorth, Dyce, St Machar, Cove and Westhill among the first to benefit as engineers work to upgrade and replace substations built in the 1960s which are reaching the end of their life.
+The investment programme will take place over the next two years with homes in Springhill, Bridge of Don, Kincorth, Craigiebuckler, St Machar, Dyce, Craigton, Stoneywood, Mastrick, Woodside, Old Aberdeen, Altens, Cove and Westhill among the first to benefit as engineers work to upgrade and replace substations built in the 1960s which are reaching the end of their life.

 In total 10 substations across the city are undergoing replacement works with a new 33 kilovolt cable being installed between Dyce and Kingseat.